 Erode reports three COVID-19 cases

-Erode district on Wednesday reported three new cases of COVID-19, which took the overall tally to 1,32,649.
-While 12 persons were discharged, 48 people were under treatment.
+Erode district on Saturday reported three new cases of COVID-19, which took the overall tally to 1,32,658.
+While seven persons were discharged, 32 people were under treatment.

-Salem district reported two fresh cases, taking the overall tally to 1,27,347.
-While 14 persons were discharged, the district had 54 active cases.

-No COVID-19 cases were reported in Namakkal district while nine persons were discharged and 26 persons were under treatment.
-The overall tally in the district is 67,990.
+Salem district reported two positive cases on Saturday.
+According to health officials, both cases were indigenous.
+Only one indigenous case was reported in Namakkal.

 - Comments will be moderated by The Hindu editorial team.